brbaso/UIkit_Lightbox_Extended/README.md

         <!--script src="js/components/lightbox-ext.min.js"></script-->
     </head>
 ```
-All comments are pretty much self explanatory and just to say here that this is almost standard use of UIkit
+All comments in the file are pretty much self explanatory and just to say here that this is almost standard use of
-framework -  the only difference is that we load **lightbox-ext.js**(or **lightbox-ext.min.js** for production
+UIkit framework -  the only difference is that we load **lightbox-ext.js**(or **lightbox-ext.min.js** for production
 environment) instead of the original UIkit **lightbox.js** file.

 Also, there is the main.css file loaded and used for additional styling.